scmmmh/DigiEditTest/README.md

 # Test Repository for the Digital Edition Editor

-Mainly this is used to test the GitHub branch, pull request, and webhook integrations.
+This is used to test the GitHub branch, pull request, and webhook integrations.

 ## Development